Curtis Lepore

-Curtis Lepore (born June 28, 1983) is an American actor, musician and internet celebrity known for his Vine videos.
-As of August 2016, he was ranked as the seventh most popular user on Vine.
+Curtis Lepore (born June 28, 1983) is an American actor, musician and internet celebrity who gained popularity on the short-form video sharing platform Vine in 2013.
+In August 2016, he was the seventh most popular user on Vine.

 Career

-From 2009–2012, Curtis Lepore was the frontman of straight edge hardcore band, GhostXShip, a band he helped found in his hometown of Syracuse, New York.
-In 2012, Lepore issued a statement announcing his departure from the band.
-After leaving the band, Lepore also provided featured vocals on the song "Black Death" for beatdown hardcore band No Zodiac.
+From 2009 to 2012, Curtis Lepore was the frontman and a founding member of the straight edge hardcore band GhostXShip from his hometown of Syracuse, New York.
+In 2012, Lepore left the band.
+Lepore later provided featured vocals on the song "Black Death" for beatdown hardcore band No Zodiac.
 Lepore and No Zodiac maintained close ties for many years.
-Lepore also embarked on a European tour with No Zodiac in 2013 where he provided lead vocals substituting for the band's then-vocalist Gerardo Pavon, who was unable to travel outside the country because of visa issues.
+He also embarked on a European tour with No Zodiac in 2013, where he provided lead vocals substituting for the band's then-vocalist, Gerardo Pavon, who was unable to travel outside the country because of visa issues.